Type of Journey

 The Central Kalahari Game Reserve is situated in Botswana.
 This magnificent reserve cannot be missed during a Botswana trip.
 The reserve is large in size and sits in a secluded location.
 Travelers can enjoy exclusive wildlife sightings here.
 Moreover, Central Kalahari is panoramic and scenic.
 Once the dry months begin, desolate pans are seen.
 These pans offer the best photographic opportunities.

 A large number of plain animals are frequently spotted here.
 These include kudus, red hartebeests, gemsbok, giraffes, elephants, and more.
 The reserve also houses cheetahs, leopards, and the legendary black-maned lions.
-The deserts of Central Kalahari are the complete opposite of Okavango Delta’s wetlands.
+The deserts of Central Kalahari are the complete opposite of the Okavango Delta’s wetlands.
 There are several attractions found inside the reserve.
 Some of them are Leopard’s Pans, Piper’s Pan, Deception Valley, and other fossilized river valleys.

 The Tuli Block is a wildlife-rich area sitting in Eastern Botswana.
 It is an underrated site to include in a Botswana trip.
 It is an alliance of several concessions.
 Tuli Block goes on to form one of the largest private game reserves in Southern Africa.
 The reserve is located within a narrow strip along the Limpopo River.
 In the past, it was an area of private farms but it transformed into a wildlife sanctuary soon after.